radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 Cfg.Word=3E02
 Enter A-L,a-l To adjust cfg value, S to Save, ? - Menu:
 ```
-The event log is usefule to monitor midi messages being sent to the computer.
+The event log is useful to monitor midi messages being sent to the computer.
 However
 using the event log may slow down performance and so should not be enabled during normal use.
 # Hardware Interface Menu
 To monitor activity on attached devices type '?' to view the hardware interface menu.